Blog Archive

 Harry Potter and the Sorcerer's Stone Unit with Free Printables

 Over the course of the last couple of weeks, the kiddos and I have read through the book, Harry Potter and the Sorcerer's Stone by J. K. Rowling.
-Once we were finished with the book, I couldn't resist designing a unit study to go with it.

 The kiddos have absolutely loved our Harry Potter and the Sorcerer's Stone Unit.
 They can't get enough of it.
 This has seriously been the best Halloween themed unit ever!